pitchtarget/pitchtarget.github.io/api/users/working_with_adaccounts.markdown

 ---
-layout: default
+layout: default_with_nav
-title: Working with your app users - Users API
+title: Working with your App Users
+section: Users API
+nav: users_api_links.md
 ---

-# Users API

 ## Working with your app users
-In Pitchtarget, each user can be connected to one or more Facebook Accounts.
-A Facebook Account is a separate Facebook identity that can identify one or more users.
-In other words, a Pitchtarget user may contain one or more Facebook Users.
+In Pitchtarget, each user is direcly mapped to a Facebook user.
+Such users are connected to one or more Facebook Ad Accounts.

-Facebook Accounts are, in turn, connected to one or more Facebook Advertising Accounts, which are the same Ad Accounts that the Facebook Account can access.

 An Ad Account contains all the objects related to creating and managing a marketing campaign, including the account's billing currency and time zone.
 Ad Accounts can belong to one or more users and each user may have one or more Advertising Accounts.